The fact that there are so many controversies in the field of nutritional science only causes confusion and many mistakes among the public.

 Carbohydrates and proteins rapidly spike the insulin hormone.
 When combined in large quantities, they overload the pancreas.

 - Starches are usually not very moist (rice is one of the most common wet starch).
 The dry environment makes the emulsification process needed to break down the animal protein much harder.

 - Although eating lots of rice for centuries, Chinese people did not have diabetes until recently.
 It started when they began eating meat and dairy products and their usual diet that contained rice as the primary starch.

 Although it is not recommended to mix starch and animal protein, it is tough to avoid starch.
-The best carbohydrates are moist such as rice and boiled sweet potatoes, with one teaspoon of good quality oil/fat to ensure good emulsification.
+The best carbohydrates, such as rice and boiled sweet potatoes, are moist, with one teaspoon of good quality oil/fat to ensure good emulsification.

-Pressure-cooking is considered the best and healthiest method.
+Pressure cooking is considered the best and healthiest method.